 Shop: Joann Pink Ground & White Flower Cotton Face Mask, $3.99

 Coming in over 40 different patterns, Look Human’s face masks are machine-wash friendly and just $18.99.
-The brand is offering 30 percent off their entire site (including their masks) with code SPRING30.
+However, the brand is currently holding a summer sale where you can save 30 percent with code SPLASH.

 Shop: Look Human Strawberry Pattern Face Mask Cover, $18.99